Let's see if we can get there all the way :)

 - Double-click the macro you wish to run.

-macro’s cannot be reversed using the blue arrows.
+NOTE: macro’s cannot be reversed using the blue arrows.
 Always make sure you save your file (or create a back up to be entirely sure) before running a code, so you can re-open your file if something unforeseen happens or you want to go back to the situation before the code was run.